|

 B. The Ie Toga

-The ‘ie toga’ is a very old and rare fine mat from Samoa, worn by high-ranking chiefs and daughters of chiefs on essential occasions and presented as a valuable item in ceremonies.
-Today, the ‘ie toga is also a formal dress worn by Samoan women on special occasions, such as weddings, ceremonies, and cultural events.
+The ‘ie toga’ is a very old and rare fine item worn by high-ranking chiefs and daughters of chiefs on essential occasions.
+It is also presented as a valuable item in ceremonies.
+Today, the ‘ie toga is also a formal dress worn by Samoan women on weddings, ceremonies, and cultural events.

 Materials and Patterns